 - From the Home page, click on the Share Project icon;

 - You can also access the Share button from the project page.
 If you don’t see the Share button, you don’t have permission to change the share settings.

-- You can then enter a collaborator’s Ona username or name that you would like to share the project with.
+- You can then enter a collaborator’s Ona username or a name that you would like to share the project with.

 - Once you select the username, you will need to assign a permission level for the user.
 Then, click Share.
 You can continue adding other collaborators, and when you are done, click Done to close the share module.

-Unlike the normal project permissions, form level restrictions are set for individual forms in the project.
+Unlike normal project permissions, form-level restrictions are set for individual forms in the project.
 Role-based permissions limit access to the submitted data for users who have ‘Can Edit’ and ‘Can Submit’ permission levels.
-These restrictions can be set to allow the collaborators access to all data, access to none of the data or allow them access to data only they have submitted.
+These restrictions can be set to allow the collaborators access to all data, access to none of the data, or allow them access to data only they have submitted.
 Read more on how to assign these permissions in our help documentation.